 Considering the benefits for caring

-Many of us use technology in our everyday lives, but seven out of ten people don’t think of technology when it comes to caring.
-Why not use it to help you take care of your loved one?
-You could set up one or two devices or applications, or even a larger system that is connected to you and other carers.
+Many of us use technology in our everyday lives, but when it comes to understanding how smartphones, apps and devices could help with caring, it can be difficult to know where to start.
+You could set up one or two devices or applications, or even a larger system that connects you with other carers or members of the family.

-Whether you’re worried about your mum getting lost or need help with your partner’s medication management, there are technology solutions that could help take the stress out of caring.
+Whether you’re worried about a parent getting lost, an elderly relative falling or you need help with your partner’s medication management, there are many options that could help save time and stress.

 And technology is not only about digital solutions.
 There are many home adaptations or simple aids that can make caring easier for you or improve the quality of life of the person you care for.